RECENT ONE AUTHOR, ONE COMMUNITY EVENTS

 Kirby Larson, just one example of past “One Author” selections, has written 20 books for children, including picture books, non-fiction titles, and middle grade and young adult novels.
 Most of her books feature the overarching themes of resilience, empathy, and finding strength from within, which compliments our own Crusader Covenant.
 Ms. Larson is the recipient of the 2007 Newbery Honor Book Award, the Scott O’Dell Historical Fiction Prize, and three dozen state reader’s choice awards.
 To learn more about Kirby Larson, please visit her website at www.kirbylarson.com.
 Kirby Larson’s presentations are both thoughtful and inspiring.
 She brings tremendous energy and passion for writing and books to our SFX student body.
 Her books fold nicely into our “Respect Each Difference” (RED) campaign, a series of speakers and conversations around themes of respect and empowerment.

-ONE BOOK, ONE COMMUNITY 2015-2016
+ONE BOOK, ONE COMMUNITY VISIT WITH CECE BELL.

 St. Francis was pleased to introduce its Respect Each Difference (RED) Campaign with the featured One Book title, El Deafo: the story of a girl who navigates friendships and life at school with a large and awkward hearing device called a phonic ear.
-Exploring El Deafo as a community allowed SFX to build a dialogue around age-appropriate themes from the text in support of acceptance, respect and understanding.
+Exploring El Deafo by Cece Bell as a community allowed SFX to build a dialogue around age-appropriate themes from the text in support of acceptance, respect and understanding.
 In many ways, the learning moments central to RED build upon the groundwork laid during our community reading of Wonder by R.J.
 Palacio.
 SFX partners with our friends at St. Thomas of Canterbury for all “One Book, One Community“ initiatives.

-Central to RED was a series of events and conversations scheduled throughout 2016 that involved the participation of students, parents, teachers, St. Thomas friends and outside presenters.
+Central to RED was a series of events and conversations scheduled throughout the school year that involved the participation of students, parents, teachers, St. Thomas friends and outside presenters.
 We gratefully acknowledge the guidance and support of Linda Sawyer and Karen Godfrey for bringing RED and “One Book, One Community“ initiatives to life for our learning community.DOWNLOAD RED LITERACY RESOURCES LEARN MORE ABOUT CECE BELL THE IMPORTANCE OF GRAPHIC NOVELS

 Beth Finke, NPR commentator and author, visited with students in February to share her story and answer questions.
 Beth blogs and writes books about her experience as a blind person.
 She also visits schools and organizations to create awareness and learning moments around the issue of blindness and understanding.
 Learn more about Ms. Finke here.
 Visit her blog here.
 Read about our visit with Ms. Finke here.

-St. Francis welcomed the Lynch family (along with St. Thomas students) for a visit on campus in April.
+St. Francis welcomed the Lynch family (along with St. Thomas students) for a visit on campus.
 Mary Cate lives with Apert Syndrome, a rare craniofacial condition that affects the head, feet and hands.
 Individuals with Apert Syndrome endure many surgeries over the course of their lifetime.
 Mary Cate’s family has chosen to share their story with others through visits, blogging and more to create awareness of Apert Syndrome and to help others learn to celebrate differences.
 Learn more at mymarycate.org.

 In mid-May, author Danny Kravitz will be coming to speak with our 2nd-4th grade students about his book, Tommy McKnight and the Great Election.
 This historical fiction title ties in with our RED campaign as the story explores life for a young boy crippled by polio and how he is inspired to stand up to a class bully by Franklin Delano Roosevelt, who is not letting his disability prevent him from running for the presidency.
 Learn more at dannykravitzbooks.com.